Third-Party Funding in International Arbitration

 However, some tribunals have requested disclosure of the existence of TPF, sometimes through procedural orders.
 More controversial still is whether any such disclosure should include the terms of the funding agreement.

 In the case of Teinver v.
 Argentina, the claimants admitted that they had concluded a TPF agreement with Burford after queries from the respondent, but refused to disclose the terms of the agreement.
 The respondent argued that Burford had become the real party to the arbitration.
 The tribunal rejected this argument, noting that the transfer of rights would in any event have occurred after the initiation of the arbitration.

 However, arbitral tribunals are not usually persuaded by the argument that disclosure of the funding agreement is required to ascertain whether there are any conflicts of interest.
 For example, in Guaracachi America v.
-Bolivia, Bolivia requested the production of the funding agreement to, inter alia, assess potential conflicts of interest.
+Bolivia, Bolivia requested the production of the funding agreement, inter alia, to assess potential conflicts of interest.
 The tribunal rejected the production of the agreement since Bolivia failed to specify what the conflict of interest created by the funding agreement would be.
-The tribunal noted how the UNCITRAL rules only provide for disclosure of conflicts of interest of the arbitrators and declared that its members had no such conflict with the TPF.
+The tribunal noted how the UNCITRAL Rules only provide for disclosure of conflicts of interest of the arbitrators and declared that its members had no such conflict with the third-party funder.

 Notably, in the case of Canepa v.
 Spain, two members of the tribunal rejected Spain’s bid to disqualify an arbitrator because he had previously sat on the investment committee of a funder, finding that neither non-disclosure, nor other considerations, were sufficient to disqualify the arbitrator from the tribunal.